The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

-Laser tattoo removal is often seen as a simple technique on the surface, but it actually relies on a set of complex mechanisms involving physics, biology, and medicine.
-Behind every session lie precise concepts: the interaction between the laser and pigments, the immune system’s response, technical parameters, and skin-specific factors.
+Laser tattoo removal looks simple from the outside, but it rests on a set of complex mechanisms combining physics, biology and skin science.
+Behind every session sit precise concepts: the interaction between the laser and the pigments, the response of the immune system, technical settings, individual skin characteristics.

-For a patient, these terms can be difficult to understand.
+For a customer, these terms can be hard to follow.
 This glossary was designed as a complete knowledge base for laser tattoo removal, bringing together:

-The goal is to provide a reliable reference framework that is both educational and technical, helping readers better understand the treatment, interpret results, and build a coherent understanding of tattoo removal as a whole.
+The aim is to offer a reliable reference, both educational and technical, so you can understand the treatment better, interpret your results and build a coherent understanding of tattoo removal as a whole.

 A